mindful-ai-dude/Gemini-AgentsADK-GUI/README.md

 - npm (v8.x or higher recommended)
 - Python (v3.12 or higher recommended for ADK)
 - pip (Python package installer)
-- Google Cloud API Key with necessary permissions (e.g., Vertex AI API enabled)
+- Google Cloud API Key with necessary permissions (e.g., Vertex AI API enabled).
+You will also need a Google Cloud Project if you intend to use models or services hosted on Vertex AI.
-- (Optional but Recommended) Google Cloud Service Account Key for the backend.
+- (Optional but Recommended) Google Cloud Service Account Key for the backend, especially for more secure or production-like local testing.

 ### Installation